Mpiftekia, pronounced beef-TEH-kya, which are Greek homemade burgers, can be shaped round, oblong or even wrapped around a skewer and grilled.

 - A pinch of thyme

-- Heat a barbecue to hot.
-Cook for five minutes on each side.
+- Put the burgers on the barbecue and cook for five minutes on each side.

 - Bake on the other side for 5 more minutes.